lmschless/react-redux-pie-shop/README.md

-# Pie Shop Using React - Independent Project for Epicodus.
+# Pie Shop Using React and Redux - Independent Project for Epicodus.

 ## _5/5/20_
 ### By _**Luke Schlessinger**_